Amino acids and the immune system

 Everyone is talking about the immune system, but how does it actually work?

-Before we discuss the very important role of each Amino acids in the context of the immune system, the following is a short Overview via Structure and function of the immune system.
+Before we discuss the very important role of each amino acid in the immune system, here is a brief overview of the structure and function of the immune system.

 Without an immune system, there is no survival.
 Without an immune system, death from external invaders, i.e. infections, is inevitable.